D2L-Labs/multipart-mixed-helper/README.md

  -  ``fileName`` is the name of the file without the extension (.pdf, .word)
  -  ``fileData`` is the base64 representation of the binary file data which can be obtained by using a ``blobToData`` conversion as shown below.

-(See Example Below for in code usage of this function)
+(See example below for in-code usage of this conversion)
 ```
 const blobToData = (blob) => {
       return new Promise((resolve) => {